Hemoglobinuria (hemoglobin in the urine)

 Thus, laboratory signs of intravascular hemolysis are hemoglobinemia, hemoglobinuria, hemosiderinuria.

 Intravascular hemolysis is typical for:

 - blood parasites (malaria)

-Increased hemolysis of red blood cells in the bloodstream is possible when:
+Increased hemolysis of erythrocytes in the bloodstream is possible with:

 - malignant tumors

-- poisoning by snake venom, phenylhydrazine and other chemicals
+- poisoning with snake venom, phenylhydrazine, and other chemicals